TWUOnline/FAR-Centres/README.md

 ##### LDRS 664 Creating and Leading Authentic Learning Communities

-Learners explore theoretical foundations of learning communities, explore strategies for creating authentic learning communities, and apply those strategies in a learning/coaching context.
-This course takes a personal transformation approach to teaching and learning as well as considers the science of living systems in an organizational context and how to plan and lead for authentic learning.
-It explores themes such as identity, perception, interconnectedness and organization.
-It will equip learners to create effective learning environments.
-Learners will develop a platform inclusive of their personal philosophy of Learning Communities, what it means to be personally authentic and how to lead authentically in a learning environment.
+Course Description: Learners explore theoretical foundations of learning communities, evaluate strategies for creating authentic learning communities, and apply those strategies in a learning/coaching context.
+Learners explore teaching and learning through the lens of personal transformation and then widen their lens to consider systems theory and challenges of leading for an authentic learning environment.
+Learners explore themes such as identity, perception, interconnectedness and learning organizations.
+Learners will develop a personal philosophy of Learning Communities, exploring what it means to be personally authentic and how to lead authentically in a learning environment.

 #### PRACTICUM \(REQUIRED\)